ieeevr/2026/program/demos/index_new.md

   <div class="abstract-wrapper">
     <div class="abstract-toggle" onclick="toggleAbstract(this)"><strong>Abstract</strong> <span class="arrow">▼</span></div>
     <div class="abstract-content">
       <p>3D modeling using traditional computer-aided design (CAD) tools often poses challenges, particularly to novice users.
 Several prior works have explored virtual reality-based CAD systems.
 However, most face major problems such as loss of accuracy.
 To address these challenges, we present BoxCraft a tangible mixed-reality (MR) system for intuitive 3D modeling with two modalities.
 BoxCraft allows users to create and edit 3D models in an MR space by using physical tokens enhanced with visual overlays for immediate spatial feedback.
 We have conducted a participatory design workshop (n = 6) and an early user study (n = 7) to explore interaction design options and user experience.
-Preliminary results show that, although tangible token-based interaction requires a longer initial learning phase, participants, especially beginners, preferred it over controller-based interaction and traditional CAD tools for its intuitiveness and physical affordances.
+Preliminary results show that, although tangible token-based interaction requires a longer initial learning phase, participants, especially beginners, preferred it over controller-based interaction and traditional CAD tools for reductions in cognitive load.
 This research demo presents the BoxCraft system, its interaction techniques, and initial user feedback, pointing out the potential of tangible MR interfaces in making 3D modeling more accessible.</p>
     </div>
   </div>

   <div class="video-container">
-    <iframe src="https://www.youtube.com/embed/3ENmTwRC7kk" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+    <div class="youtube-player" data-id="3ENmTwRC7kk"></div>
   </div>
 </div>